mysore palace

 Mysore Palace — History and Other Information

-Mysore palace was originally built in 14th century by Yaduraya Wodeyar.
+Mysore Palace was originally built in the 14th century by Yaduraya Wodeyar.
 But it has been reconstructed and renovated several times meanwhile.

 Wadiyar dynasty

-Of particular highlight are the domes of the palace that are a perfect blend of Hindu, Mughal and Rajput style.
+Of particular highlight are the domes of the palace which are a perfect blend of Hindu, Mughal and Rajput styles.
 Where the domes are made of marble, the rest of the structure is granite.
 The entire structure is supported by nearly 150-feet five-storeyed towers.

 mysore palace bangalore